logzio/logzio-okta/README.md

       okta_domain: <<OKTA-DOMAIN>>
 ```

-For multiple tenants, add your okta API and URI for each tenant as the following example:
+This shipper supports up to 50 tenants.
+For multiple tenants, add your Okta API key and domain for each tenant.
+See the following example:
 ```
 tenants_credentials:
     - okta_api_key: 123456a